Bounded-Choice Statements for User Interaction in Imperative and Object-Oriented Programming: Introduction

 \section{Introduction}

-Adding versatile interactions to imperative programming -- C, Java, Android, $etc$ -- becomes an essential task.
+Adding versatile interactions to imperative programming -- C, Java, Android, etc. -- has become an essential task.
 Unfortunately, existing languages provide only limited constructs for user interaction.
 These constructs are usually in the form of $unbounded$ quantification.
-For instance, the keyboard input statement that has been used in Java-like languages has been restricted to the $read/scan$ statement.
-The $read$ statement is of the form $read(x); G$ where $G$ is a statement and $x$ can have any value.
+For instance, the keyboard input statement that has been used in Java-like languages is restricted to the $read/scan$ statement.
+The $read$ statement is of the form $read(x); G$, where $G$ is a statement and $x$ can have any value.
 Hence, it is a form of an $unbounded$ quantified statement.
 However, in many situations, the system requires a form of {\it bounded-choice} interactions; the user is expected to choose one among many alternatives.
 Examples include most interactive systems such as airline ticketing systems.

-The use of bounded-choice interactions thus provides the user with a facility in representing most interactive systems.
-For this purpose, this paper proposes a bounded-choice approach to user interation.
+The use of bounded-choice interactions is thus essential in representing most interactive systems.
+For this purpose, this paper proposes a bounded-choice approach to user interaction.
 Each input device naturally requires a new bounded-choice statement.
 To make things simple, however, we focus only on the keyboard device.
-It is straightforward to adjust our idea to other input devices such as the mouse and the touch.
+It is straightforward to adjust our idea to other input devices such as mouse and touchpad.

-Towards this end, we propose a new, bounded keyboard input statement $\kch(G_1,\ldots,G_n)$ where each $G_i$ is a statement.
+Toward this end, we propose a new bounded keyboard input statement $\kch(G_1,\ldots,G_n)$, where each $G_i$ is a statement.
 This has the following execution semantics:

-where $i$ is chosen (\ie, a keyboard input) by the user and $\Pscr$ is a set of procedure definitions.
+, where $i$ is chosen (\ie, a keyboard input) by the user and $\Pscr$ is a set of procedure definitions.
+The notation $S \leftarrow R$ denotes the reverse implication, \ie, $R \rightarrow S$.
 In the above definition, the system requests the user to choose $i$ via the keyboard and then proceeds with executing $G_i$.
+If $i$ is not among $\{ 1,\ldots,n \}$, then we assume that the system does nothing.
 It can be easily seen that our new statement has many applications in representing most interactive systems.

-The following Java-like code example reads a variable named $emp$ from the keyboard, whose value represents the employee's age.
+The following C-like code example reads a variable named $emp$ from the keyboard, whose value represents an employee's name.